mahmoudsalah296/sorting_algorithms/README.md

 ### 103. Merge Sort
 a function that sorts an array of integers in ascending order using the Merge sort algorithm

+### 104. Heap Sort
+a function that sorts an array of integers in ascending order using the Heap sort algorithm